- Scheduling Across Applications

 Configuration and Setup

-application.
-The purpose of the external shuffle service is to allow executors to be removed
+The purpose of the shuffle tracking or the external shuffle service is to allow executors to be removed

 without deleting shuffle files written by them (more detail described